 When using the URC remote programming interface, the Motion Vision is listed under the "IR Data From: Audio --> MartinLogan".
 Please contact your URC dealer regarding programming of your remote control.

-Using Other Remotes with the Motion Vision
+Using Other Remotes with the Motion Vision & Vision X

-To learn codes form a third-party remote:
+To learn codes from a third-party remote:

 - Access Motion Vision's 'LEARN' submenu.